relekang/setup-eslint-config/readme.md

 Below is an example with the basic usage.
 The prompts property is passed on to the [prompts][] package, thus read their documentation on available options.
 The result of the prompts are passed to functions as `config`.
-The config object also contains a few other fields:
+If there is an autodetection with the same name and `skipDetectedPrompts` is set to true then the prompt will be skipped.
+See list of autodetected things below.

+#### Autodetection

 * yarn - is there a yarn.lock file in the directory
 * babel - is there a .babelrc file in the directory